sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

 tags: [cpp, cpp20, concepts, templates]
 excerpt_separator: <!--more-->
 ---
 We probably all learnt that one cannot overload the destructor.
 Hence I write about ***"the"*** destructor and *a* destructor...
 After all, it has no return type and it doesn't take parameters.
-It's also not really `const` as it destroys the underlying object.
+It's also not `const` as it destroys the underlying object.
 <!--more-->

 Yet, there were techniques existing to have multiple destructors in a class and those techniques are getting simplified with C++20.